 Although there are no statewide impacts anticipated from this compliance option measure, per unit impacts are reported here to characterize the level of energy savings for the measure in isolation.
-Energy savings and peak demand reductions per unit are presented in Table 10 for the proposed 2022 variable speed AWHP modeling (2 percent heating savings factor, 8 percent cooling savings factor).
+Energy savings and peak demand reductions per unit are presented in Table 10 for the proposed 2022 variable speed AWHP modeling approach (applying a 2 percent heating and 8 percent cooling savings factor to the hourly prescriptive ASHP energy use).
 The results are shown for a single-family prototype based on 45 percent weighting of the 2,100 single story prototype and 55 percent weighting of the 2,700 two story prototype.
-Impacts shown are relative to a prescriptive minimum air source heat pump with all features consistent with a 2019 prescriptively compliant new home.
-The fixed speed AWHP proposed model does not have any associated savings, resulting in zero impacts in all climate zones.
-The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
+Impacts shown are relative to a prescriptive minimum efficiency air source heat pump with all other building features consistent with a 2019 prescriptively compliant new home.
+The fixed speed AWHP 2022 proposal does not have any associated savings, resulting in zero impacts in all climate zones.
+The perunit energy savings figures do not account for naturally occurring market adoption or compliance rates.

 For the variable speed AWHP technology, per-unit savings for the first year are expected to range from 13 to 382 kWh/yr depending upon climate zone.
 Demand reductions are expected to range between 0.00 kW and 0.23 kW depending on climate zone.
+As a compliance option, these estimated impacts are assumed to be traded off by relaxing other energy efficiency measures.

-Table 10: First-Year Energy Impacts Per Home- 2,430 ft2 Prototype All-Electric Building
+Table 10: Variable Speed AWHP First-Year Energy Impacts Per Home- 2,430 ft2 Prototype All-Electric Building